Research-as-a-Code/Research_as_a_Code/memories/LANGCHAIN_TEMPLATE_ESCAPING_FIX.md

 ### Ready For
 - ✅ User can retry their dynamic strategy query
-- ✅ UDF compilation should succeed
+- ✅ UDR compilation should succeed
 - ✅ Dynamic research should execute

 ### Next Steps
 1. User submits the same query again
 2. Monitor backend logs for successful compilation
 3. Verify research report is generated
-4. If successful, UDF is fully operational!
+4. If successful, UDR is fully operational!

 ---